taylo358/productSite/README.md

 # productSite
-Mock up to iphone6 site
+Mock up to iphone6 site but with Jordan Retro VI